elastic/search-ui/pull_request_template.md

-Note: To preivew this PR, follow the link in the link in the `deploy/netlify` status check.
+Note: To preview this PR, follow the link in the link in the `deploy/netlify` status check.

 ## Description